JusticeBringer/ShowsApp/README.md

 Every time a more important operation is made, it is reported in the audit.csv file.
 Example of its records can be seen [here](https://github.com/JusticeBringer/ShowsApp/blob/master/csvFiles/audit.csv).

+## Services classes

+For this specific project, following services classes have been used:

+1. Database Service - methods used to extract data from the database
+2. Login Service - methods used at the login panel
+3. User Service - methods used for tracking and implementing user actions
+4. Show Service - methods used for show related features
+5. Audit Service - one single method, used for writing in the audit file

+## GUI

+Following images refer to the GUI of the application.

+### GUI login panel

+...img...

+### GUI client panel

+...img...

+### GUI host panel

+...img...

+### GUI live demo

+...link video...

+## Database

+The database used in this application was MySQL version 8.0.20.
+Next images are about the tables clients and theatres.
+At last, a video about the database.

+### Clients table and queries used

+...img...

+### Theatres table and queries used

+...img...

+### Database video

+...videolink...

+## The requirements

+This project was based on given set of requirements (following is a Google translate text for the three phases)

+### Phase 1

+### Phase 2

+### Phase 3

+## Technologies used

+1. Java (vers.
+11) + Java Swing for GUI
+2. MySQL (vers.
+8.0.20)

+## Author

+Arghire Gabriel (me)